pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

         replicated across other instances
   * Very high performance and low latency
   * Can be cost effective since the cost is included in the instance cost
+  * Cannot be added after instance is created/launch
+  * higher IOPS than EBS as it's physical device attached to instance=> fastest storage options

 *EBS*
+  * SSD is for IOPS and low queue length and random access, suitable for OLTP DB/ HDD is for throughput with sequential I/O and high queue length
   * General Purpose SSD (gp2, gp3) - for low-latency interactive apps,
     dev&test environments.
       - Can have bursts of CPU performance but not sustained.